 DRAMA AND THEATRE

-This course allows students to develop skills offered by no other A Level and is welcomed by all universities, including Oxbridge, as one of the 3 chosen A Levels.
+This course allows students to develop skills offered by no other A Level and is welcomed by all universities, including Oxbridge, as an accepted qualification for admission as part of the three A Levels.
 Students will have the chance to devise, perform and/or design original work for a live audience and analyse challenging theatrical texts and practitioners.
 Students will be involved in research that examines the world in which they live.
 Their ideas and beliefs may be challenged as they begin to develop a wider world view and consider what it is to be human.
-Work is completed both autonomously and as part of a team, developing skills that are invaluable for university life and the workplace.
-Students will participate in thought-provoking and creative tasks that will not only further their knowledge but will also test and develop cognitive and interpersonal skills such as critical thinking, collaborative problem-solving, self-presentation, organisation
+Work is completed autonomously and as part of a team, developing skills invaluable for university life and the workplace.
+Students will participate in thought-provoking and creative tasks that will not only further their knowledge but will also test and develop cognitive and interpersonal skills such as critical thinking, collaborative problem-solving, self-presentation, organisation and communication.

-Drama is an extremely useful qualification for students wishing to pursue a career in the Arts, law, education, PR, marketing, diplomacy, journalism, politics or any occupation that involves the exchange of ideas and people-related skills.
+Drama is an extremely useful qualification for students wishing to pursue a career in the arts, law, education, PR, marketing, diplomacy, journalism, politics or any occupation that involves the exchange of ideas and people-related skills.

-EXAM BOARD

-Edexcel

-DESIRABLE REQUIREMENTS FOR STUDY

-A genuine interest in Drama and performance and at least a Grade 6 in GCSE English Language and Drama.

-and communication.